kennethpwall1/LHL-Final-Final-Project-Stock-Price-Prediction/README.md

 #### Logistic Regression
 <p>The cummulative investment gains were $129,312 after $10 trading commission fees.
 This translated to a total gain of 12.93% and an annualized gain of 4.74%.</p>

+#### <u>2.
+Investing All Up Front</u>

+#### XGBoost
+<p>The cummulative investment gains were $634,379.13 after $10 trading commission fees.
+This translated to a total gain of 63.44% and an annualized gain of 20.56%.</p>

+#### Logistic Regression
+<p>The cummulative investment gains were $1,243,698.69 after $10 trading commission fees.
+This translated to a total gain of 124.37% and an annualized gain of 36.02%.</p>

 ## Results
+<p>The best F1 Score achieved by the top two models (Logistic Regression and XGBoost) were 0.73 and 0.69 after feature engineering, feature reduction and hyperparameter tuning using a step-by-step iterative process outlined above.
+These results are much better than the baseline F1 Score of 0.62 achieved by XGBoost at the beginning.
+There was some overfitting with the XGBoost model, but that was minimalized using the hyperparameter tuning.
+The results were much better than expected, but much thought was put into obtaining the various features at the start and their impact on the target.</p>

+<p>Given the unexpectedly good F1 Scores I was able to successfully backtest the test data with surprisingly good results as well.
+Using the second strategy of investing all the money each day yielded good returns over the 3 year period of the test data using both the XGBoost and Logistic Regression models.
+See Part 5: Back Testing above.</p>

 ## Challenges

+1. Data Collection - All feature data was obtained in a separate CSV file, which had to be manipulated and combined using custom python scripts.
+2. Hyperparameter Tuning - XGBoost's early stopping.
+Despite tutorials and guidance I was unable to get this code to work without errors.
+Some parameters were unable to be tested because it would take too much time to compute.
+3. Backtesting Trading Logic - It took some time to develop the trading logic and to ensure that it iterated properly.

 ## Future Goals

+1. Features - Research additional features to add and to engineer.
+2. Deployment - Test out the model with actual data to see how it performs.
+3. Trading Logic - Research trading algorithms to back test and deploy.
+4. Hyperparamter Tuning - Research the different parameter's documentation and the appropriate ranges.